notsoocool/portfolio-design-vincent/README.md

-# NextWind
+# VINCENT

-A Next.js, Tailwindcss, Typescript and Yarn berry template.
+A Next.js, Tailwindcss, Typescript and Yarn based website
-This template also has built in dark mode support